+Feeling overwhelmed by current events?
+Is keeping up with the news causing you anxiety and overwhelm?
+With so much going on in the world, it's easy to feel overwhelmed and stressed out by what we're seeing in the news everyday.
 If you’re struggling with stress or anxiety related to the headlines, you may notice that you’re feeling more cynical or negative than you used to.
 You may notice that you’re finding it hard to engage and concentrate, or feel overwhelmed by things that used to come easy to you.

-Why Am I So Overwhelmed By The News?
+Why Am I So Overwhelmed By the News?

 We have access to a 24/7 news cycle through our phones, our televisions, and an vast array of social media outlets.
 And while there are benefits to having such readily available access to information, the constant exposure to the news cycle can perpetuate feelings of anxiety, sadness, and hopelessness.